huo1m1w1/cloud-scrape-chrome-headless-version-with-docker-file/readme.md

 password = "..."

+alternatively, use github secrets to setup credential file

 .
 AWS infrastructure setting: AWS RDS PostgreSQL database with name of "cloud-scraper" and S3 bucket with name of "cloud-scraper"

 Create docker image use following command